My Favorite Simple & Easy Sourdough Bread Recipe

 Notes

 • I’m sourdough obsessed and wrote a whole cookbook about it!
-It has step by step photos for this recipe if that’s helpful.
+It has step-by-step photos of this recipe if that’s helpful.
 You can buy a digital or hardcover copy of the sourdough cookbook here.

 • If the bottom crust is too dark, try lowering your oven temperature by 25 degrees.

-• After I mix up my dough, to “refresh” my starter, I simple feed it.
-I’ll keep 25 grams of the leftover starter and mix it with 50 grams of water and 50 grams of flour by weight.
-If I’m baking tomorrow, I’ll just leave it on the counter.
-If I’m not baking again the next day, I’ll let it rest at room temperature for a few hours and then store it covered in the fridge until I’m ready to bake again.
-See my post on how to make a sourdough start for tips on sharing it with friends and keeping it healthy while not baking.
+• After I mix up my dough, I refresh my starter by feeding it.
+I keep 25 grams of the leftover starter and mix it with 50 grams of water and 50 grams of flour by weight.
+I leave it on the counter if I’m baking tomorrow.
+If I’m not baking again the next day, I let it rest at room temperature for a few hours and then store it, covered, in the fridge until I’m ready to bake again.

 Nutrition